System of Care Data Sources

 ;

-Georgia Insights is the Georgia Department of Education’s (GaDOE) central, public-facing platform for data, analytics, and reporting designed to inform decisions in K-12 education.
-It provides interactive dashboards, reports, and data downloads covering student performance, attendance, teacher pipelines, and school financials to support educators, parents, and community members.
+Georgia Insights is the Georgia Department of Education’s central, public-facing platform for K–12 data, analytics, and reporting.
+It delivers interactive dashboards, downloadable datasets, and standardized reports on student achievement, attendance, educator pipelines, and school finances—empowering educators, families, and community members to make informed decisions.

-Provides publicly available education indicators (attendance, discipline, school climate, academic outcomes) that can be used to identify priority populations and communities, inform System of Care service planning, and support baseline context for evaluation and needs assessments.
+Provides publicly accessible education indicators—including attendance, discipline, school climate, and academic outcomes—that help identify priority populations and communities, inform System of Care service planning, and establish baseline context for needs assessments and evaluation.

 • Enrollment and student demographics